-- 7 Under NMOS Registry Configuration, point the multiviewer to the NMOS registry, if available.
-See Configuring the Kaleido-IP to use SMPTE ST 2022-6 / 2110 Inputs and ST 2110 Outputs with NMOS, on page 94. - 8 Click Save.
+- Under NMOS Device Configuration, set the Number of audio receivers per Input. - Under NMOS Registry Configuration, point the multiviewer to the NMOS registry.

+See Configuring the Kaleido-IP to use SMPTE ST 2022-6 / 2110 Inputs and ST 2110 Outputs with NMOS, on page 96 for more information.